pandosme/DetectX/README.md

 Detects various objects related tp PPE (Personal Protection Equipment) used to increase safty.
 This ACAP is based on [DetectX](https://github.com/pandosme/DetectX), an open-source package.
 The model is trained on the [SH17dataset](https://github.com/ahmadmughees/sh17dataset) dataset.

 *The model trained is mainly for inspiration and has not been validated for production depolyment.
-Detection qulaity depnds on distance to workers, lighting conditions, etc*
+Detection quality depnds on distance to workers, lighting conditions, etc*

 ## Labels
 person, ear, ear-mufs, face, face-guard, face-mask-medical, foot, tools, glasses, gloves, helmet, hand, head, medical-suit, shoe, safety-suit, safety-vest